 photo from wbir.com

-The Big Five personality traits are:
+The Big Five personality traits that are measured are:

 Each of these five broad personality dimensions contains many other sub traits or facets that deliver a more accurate personality description.